A note on inverting the dijoin of oriented graphs: Subgraph complementation and tournament minimum rank

 Although it will not be directly relevant for our application of the result, the interested reader might like to know that the proof of Lemma~\ref{lem:minrank} uses an equivalent form of the problem.
 A $d$-dimensional \emph{faithful orthogonal representation} of a graph $G$ over the field $\F_2$ is a function $\phi:V(G)\rightarrow \F_2^d$ where non-adjacent vertices are assigned orthogonal vectors; that is, $\phi(u)\cdot \phi(v)= 0$ for all $uv\notin E(G)$, and adjacent vertices are assigned non-orthogonal vectors; that is, $\phi(u)\cdot \phi(v) = 1$.
 The $d$-dimensional faithful orthogonal representations of $G$ over $\F_2$ are in bijective correspondence with the subgraph complementation systems of $G$, where a representation $\phi$ corresponds to the system $\{X_1,...,X_d\}$ with $v\in V(G)$ included in $X_i$ if and only if the $i$th entry of $\phi(v)$ is $1$.
+This approach bears a strong similarity to the analysis used in~\cite{aubian2022problems} to prove that for every odd $k \ge 3$ there is a tournament $D_1$ with $\inv(D_1) = k$ such that for any oriented graph $D_2$ with $\inv(D_2) \ge 1$, we have $\inv(D_1\rightarrow D_2) \le \inv(D_1) + \inv(D_2) - 1$.